dirkwhoffmann/DeepDrill/docs/References/Options.md

   Frames per second of the computed video.

-- `width`

-  Horizontal video resolution.
-By default, half of the image resolution is used as video resolution.
-Doing so ensures that keyframes can be scaled without loss of quality.

-- `height`
+- `keyframes`

-  Vertical video resolution.
-By default, half of the image resolution is used as video resolution.
-Doing so ensures that keyframes can be scaled without loss of quality.
+  Number of keyframes of the final video.
+If this key is not specified, DeepDrill derives the number of keyframes based on the zoom factor given in the location section.

 - `inbetweens`

   Number of interpolated frames between two keyframes.
 By default, this value is assigned twice the frame rate.
 Consequently, each keyframe is displayed for 2 seconds.

+- `bitrate`

+  This value is passed to the FFmpeg backend.

+- `scaler`

+  If a video is produced, this downscaler is utilized instead of the one specified in the image section.

+### Section `[colors]`

+- `palette`

+  Path to an image file storing the color palette.
+DeepDrill will derive the color palette from the uppermost horizontal line of the image.

+- `scale`

+  An optional scaling factor that can be used to stretch or shrink the color palette.

+- `alpha`, `beta`

+  These two values define the direction of the light vector.
+They only take effect if spatial images are computed, i.e., if `depth` is set to 1 in the image section.

 ### Section `[perturbation]`

+- `enable`

+  Indicates if perturbation should be used to calculate the image.
+If set to false, DeepDrill falls back to the (very slow) standard algorithm.

 - `tolerance`

   This value is used by the perturbation algorithm.
 Please refer to the "Theory" section for details.

+- `badpixels`

+  Percentage of pixels that are allowed to be miscolored.

 - `rounds`

   This value is used by the perturbation algorithm.
-Please refer to the "Theory" section for details.
+Please refer to the *Theory* section for details.

 ### Section `[approximation]`

+- `enable`

+  Indicates if series approximation should be used to calculate the image.
+If set to false, the iteration always starts at 0.
+Please refer to the *Theory* section for details.

 - `coefficients`

   This value is used by the series approximation algorithm.
-Please refer to the "Theory" section for details.
+Please refer to the *Theory* section for details.

 - `tolerance`

   This value is used by the series approximation algorithm.
-Please refer to the "Theory" section for details.
+Please refer to the *Theory* section for details.

+### Section `[debug]`

+- `glitches`

+  if set to `true`, glitch points are highlighted in red in the final image.
+It's main purpose is to debug the glitch detection algorithm.